Office of Research Integrity

 4. For participants who did not speak English, the witness was conversant in both English and the language of the participant.

-5. The participant or the participant"s legally authorized representative signed the consent document.
+5. The participant or the participant's legally authorized representative, the person obtaining consent, the translator and the witness, signed the consent document.
 If the research is FDA-regulated or VA research, the participant or the participant"s legally authorized representative signed and dated the consent document.
+A copy of the IRB pre-approved signature page for use with the summary will be attached to the long form consent.

 6. A copy of the summary has been given to the participant or the participant"s legally authorized representative